Frequency conditions for the global stability of nonlinear delay equations with several equilibria: Computation of frequency inequalities

-Note that the ball $\mathcal{B}_{R_{0}}(0)$ is convex and invariant w.r.t. $\varphi$ so $\varphi$ is a semiflow in the ball and $\mathcal{A}$ attracts compact subsets of it.
-Moreover, since the right-hand side of \eqref{EQ: SuarezSchopfCompoundExp} is an analytic function in $\mathcal{B}_{R_{0}}(0)$, for any $t \geq 0$ the mapping $\varphi^{t}$ is a homeomorphism of $\mathcal{A}$ (see Theorem 4.1, Section 3.4 in \cite{Hale1977}).
-Now Corollary 2 from \cite{LiMuldowney1995LowBounds} gives that $\mathcal{A}$ does not contain closed invariant contours\footnote{Here a ``closed invariant contour'' should be understood as a simple $\delta$-linked $1$-boundary in the terminology of \cite{LiMuldowney1995LowBounds}.
-It is important that periodic orbits, homoclinic trajectories and polycycles belong to such a class.}.
+Note that the ball $\mathcal{B}_{R_{0}}(0)$ is convex and invariant with respect to the original $\varphi$, so $\varphi$ is a semiflow in the ball, and $\mathcal{A}$ attracts compact (in fact, even bounded) subsets of it.
+Moreover, by \cite[Property 4.3, Section 3.4]{Hale1977} or \cite[p.~450]{MalletParetSell1996}, the mapping $\varphi^{t}$ is a homeomorphism of $\mathcal{A}$ for any $t \geq 0$.
+Now \cite[Corollary 2]{LiMuldowney1995LowBounds} guarantees that $\mathcal{A}$ does not contain closed invariant contours\footnote{Here a ``closed invariant contour'' should be understood as a simple $\delta$-linked $1$-boundary in the terminology of \cite{LiMuldowney1995LowBounds}.
+It is important that periodic orbits, homoclinic trajectories, and polycycles belong to such a class.}.

+Now we utilize the Poincar\'{e}--Bendixson trichotomy, namely \cite[Theorem 2.1]{MalletParetSell1996}, to get the desired conclusion.
+First, we note that since $\Xi_{2}$ is exponentially stable, the parameters $\alpha$ and $\tau$ must necessarily belong to the region \eqref{EQ: SSmodelDimensionStabilityRegion} lying below the neutral curve.
+In particular, all characteristic roots at the symmetric equilibria $\phi^{\pm}$ have negative real parts in this case.
+Then it is sufficient to show that points from the one-dimensional unstable manifold of the zero equilibrium $\phi^{0}$ tend to one of $\phi^{\pm}$.
+Indeed, since periodic orbits are excluded, any point $\phi_{0} \in \mathbb{E}$ must contain at least one equilibrium in its $\omega$-limit set $\omega(\phi_{0})$ due to the trichotomy.
+Clearly, in the case of $\phi^{+}$ or $\phi^{-}$, the entire $\omega(\phi_{0})$ must coincide with the equilibrium.